Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Transfer Points From Chase Ultimate Rewards

-Folks with annual-fee Chase Ultimate Rewards points earning cards like the Chase Sapphire Preferred can transfer points directly to IHG from their Chase Ultimate Rewards account.
+Folks with annual-fee Chase Ultimate Rewards points earning cards like the Chase Sapphire Preferred Card can transfer points directly to IHG from their Chase Ultimate Rewards account.
 This is another easy and fast way to keep your IHG points alive.

 The minimum transfer amount to IHG is 1,000 Chase Ultimate Rewards points, so you must be willing to transfer at least that many points to IHG.
 The points transfer directly at a 1:1 ratio and the transfer is almost instant.